 Learn new skills and get outside by participating in a citizen science project.
-The longest-running citizen science survey in the world is the Christmas bird count, managed by Audubon and run this year from Dec.
-14 through Jan.
-5. It's easy to sign up and participate.
+The longest-running citizen science survey in the world is the Christmas bird count, managed by Audubon; it runs other, smaller bird counts throughout the year.

 Volunteer expert Craig recommends these two books:

 Giving 2.0: Transform Your Giving and Our World, by Laura Arrillaga-Andreessen